Social Work Support Groups

-If you are interested in joining or finding out more information about one the groups, please stop by B230 at Northfield, room 225 at Winnetka, or email firstname.lastname@example.org.
+If you are interested in joining or finding out more information about one of the groups, please stop by B230 at Northfield, room 225 at Winnetka, or email firstname.lastname@example.org.

-These groups are need-based support groups.
-When there are enough interested students we will run a group.
-These groups will meet weekly during rotating periods so students should only miss one class per quarter.
+These are need-based support groups that run when we have reached a minimum threshold of students demonstrating interest.
+Groups meet weekly during rotating periods, so students should only miss one class per quarter.
 Students joining these groups are responsible for making up work from the class they missed.
 All students attending a support group will be administratively excused for that period.
 Dates and times for groups will be determined each school year.

-TIBS - Provides support for students recovering from eating disorders who have received some treatment.
+- Eating Disorder Recovery Group- Provides support for students recovering from eating disorders who have received some treatment